42core-team/monorepo/README.md

 ## How to write a bot

-- configs are at my-core-bot/configs
+- configs are at bots/*/configs
-- to write a test bot, write it in my-core-bot/your_bot
+- to write a test bot, write it in bots/*/your_bot
 - you can also add a new folder for your bot if and add the folder to the coreignore, this will stop it from being added to the user repos
+- please be careful about keeping powerful bots public and making the events uninteresting

 ---